 You don’t have to be among the ultra rich to live large.

 The average American boat owner only averages 26 days at sea per year.
 Those costly boats mostly sit in marinas only slightly more than my Audi TT sits tucked away in a garage beneath Bordeaux.
 Boatsetter connects boat owners and captains with the rest of us wish-we-had-a-boat-and-were-living-it-up-on-the-high-seas people.
 It’s a win-win: boat owners can make a little extra cash and the rest of us don’t need to actually own a boat or even need to know how to sail one.

-The way it works is you simply pick your destination from over 600 destinations in the US and around the world, choose whether you want the boat with or without a captain, enter the number in your party and the date you want to sail the seas.
-You can then peruse the various boat options available and choose the one perfect for your occasion.
+How does Boatsetter work exactly?
+You simply pick your destination from over 600 destinations in the US and around the world, choose whether you want the boat with or without a captain, enter the number in your party and the date you want to sail the seas.
+You can then peruse the various boat options available, most of which are boat rental by owner, and choose the one perfect for your occasion.
 While a romantic charter for just the two of you might be reserved for a special occasion, splitting the cost between a group of friends suddenly makes boating like a baller pretty affordable.

-The majority of Boatsetter’s charters are half day or day charters, though in Ibizia where the boats are all owned by a charter company instead of private individuals, multi-day charters and sleeping onboard are also an option.
+The majority of Boatsetter’s customers rent a boat for a day or even just a half day.
+Though in Ibizia where the boats are all owned by a charter company instead of private individuals, multi-day charters and sleeping onboard are also an option.

 Ibiza recorded 7.1 million tourists in 2016, a record setting number.
 The majority visit in the summer months from June through August and thousands arrive per day via the various cruise ships porting in Ibiza Town.
 With crowded beaches and tapas bars bursting at the seams, nothing sounded better than the freedom to drop anchor and explore Ibiza’s more peaceful side and her surrounding islands as we wished.